LumoRez07/QuickClip/README.md

 ## 📦 Installation

 1. Download the latest release from [Releases](https://github.com/LumoRez07/QuickClip/releases)
-2. Run the installer `QuickClip.msi` and choose any location
+2. Run the installer `QuickClip vX.X.X.msi` and choose any location
 3. Launch `QuickClip.exe` from your chosen folder

 ---